Information Design in Smooth Games: Solution Method

-In this section, we develop a \emph{dual problem}, applying duality from optimal transport theory (see, for example, \cite{villani2003topics}).
-The significance of this problem, and dual problems in general, comes from its ability to provide an upper bound on the information designer's payoffs and, ultimately, certify a solution.
-The dual problem to (\ref{problem:sender_primal}) is as follows:

-where $\meas(X)$ denotes the space of measurable real-valued functions on $X$.\footnote{Throughout the paper, we adopt the convention that the value of an integral is set to $+\infty$ whenever the underlying function is not integrable.} The minimization arguments, the dual variables $(\lambda,\gamma)$, represent the Lagrange multipliers associated with the primal incentive constraints (\ref{eq:obedience_constraints}) and the feasibility constraints (\ref{eq:feasibility_constraints}), respectively.
-Thus, they have a clear economic interpretation: $\lambda_{i}(a_{i})$ measures the marginal benefit for the information designer from pushing action $a_{i}$ upward, whereas $\gamma(\omega)$ measures the marginal benefit from increasing the prior probability of state $\omega$.
+where $\meas(X)$ denotes the space of measurable real-valued functions on $X$.
+The minimization arguments, the dual variables $(\lambda,\gamma)$, represent the Lagrange multipliers associated with the primal incentive constraints (\ref{eq:obedience_constraints}) and the feasibility constraints (\ref{eq:feasibility_constraints}), respectively.

-The dual problem (\ref{problem:sender_dual}) can be simplified by reducing the number of optimization parameters and admits an intuitive economic interpretation which, to the best of our knowledge, is novel in the literature on information design.
-To this end, observe that the objective in (\ref{problem:sender_dual}) is additive separable in $\gamma(\omega)$ and that the constraints at different states $\omega$ are linked only through variables $\lambda$.
-Hence, for any $\lambda$ and $\omega$, an optimal $\gamma(\omega)$ must be minimized across the values above the lower bounds imposed by the dual constraints and hence must be equal to:
+The problem (\ref{problem:sender_dual}) is a generalization of the dual problem of \cite{kolotilin2018optimal} and \cite{kocowo2022} to multiple players.
+By the arguments analogous to those of \cite{galperti2023value}, the optimal $\gamma^*(\state)$ measures the marginal benefit of increasing the frequency of state $\state$.
+Importantly, the optimal $\gamma^*(\state)$ can be solved away: the objective in (\ref{problem:sender_dual}) is additively separable in $\gamma(\state)$, and the constraints at different states $\state$ are linked only through the variables $\lambda$.
+Hence, for any $\lambda$ and $\state$, the optimal choice of $\gamma(\state)$ is the smallest value consistent with the dual constraints: